suchanek/proteusPy/documents/proteusPyJOSS.md

   * Check for structural feasibility
   *
 # The Future
-I am continuing to explore the initial disulfide structural classes gleaned from Hogg *et al.* further using the sextant class approach.
+I am continuing to explore the disulfide structural classes gleaned from Hogg *et al.* further using the sextant class approach.
 This offers much higher class resolution and reveals subgroups within the broad class.
 I'd also like to explore the catalytic and allosteric classes in more detail to look for common structural elements.

 # Citations
 * [Pabo_1986]
 * [proteusPy]

-*NB:* This distribution is being developed slowly. proteusPy relies on my fork of the ``Bio`` Python package to download and build the database.
+*NB:* ``proteusPy`` relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (https://github.com/suchanek/biopython).
 As a result, one can't download and create the database locally unless the BioPython patch is applied.
 The changed python file is in the repo's data directory - ``parse_pdb_header.py``.
 Database analysis is unaffected without the patch.
 Also, if you're running on an M-series Mac then it's important to install Biopython first, since the generic release won't build on the M1.
 7/4/23 -egs-

-Eric G. Suchanek, PhD., <mailto:suchanek@mac.com>
+Eric G. Suchanek, PhD., suchanek@mac.com